miptleha/miptleha-blog/_posts/2020-03-11-Changed into everything clean.md

 ---

 Once, the Minister of Finance, pale as death, appeared on television and declared:

-- The financial crisis will not affect us.
+-The financial crisis will not affect us.
 Because.
 I tell you for sure.